nantunes/pentaho-viz-sandbox/docs/platform/visual/bundling.md

 If you can't find the library, or the right version, you can create a new WebJar (light blue button on the top right corner).

-With the artifact information, you can add the dependency to your feature definition.
+With the artifact information you can add the dependency to your feature definition.
 Just build the Maven artifact URL in the form `mvn:GROUP_ID/ARTIFACT_ID/VERSION`.

-However, note that WebJars are just plain JAR files, that don't have the manifest headers that make it an OSGi bundle.
+However, WebJars are just plain JAR files without the manifest headers needed to make it a OSGi bundle.
 The Pentaho platform provides an Apache Karaf deployer that solves the problem: just prepend `pentaho-webjars:` to the artifact URL.

-In the end, the bundle description in the feature file will look like this:
+In the end the bundle description in the feature file will look like this:
 ```xml
 <bundle>pentaho-webjars:mvn:org.webjars.npm/whatwg-fetch/2.0.1</bundle>
 ```